Berlin, Lagos, Budapest: How fast is your internet? | DW | 09.10.2020

 Working from home is the new normal for millions of people worldwide.
-Yet data shows that 6 in 10 users do not have internet connections fast enough for smooth telework.
+Yet data shows that six in 10 users don't have internet connections fast enough for smooth teleworking.
 Has the pandemic deepened the digital divide?

+Elia Merguet began working as an external consultant for a German federal ministry in Berlin in summer 2020, months after the coronavirus pandemic had begun.

-Working from home can be a challenge in itself: no office chair, no canteen, no colleagues to chat to over coffee.
-But with the coronavirus here to stay, millions of people around the world have gotten used to sitting at the kitchen table just like Merguet while working on spreadsheets or taking conference calls.
+Working from home can be a challenge in itself: no office chair, no canteen, no colleagues to chat with over coffee.
+But with the coronavirus here to stay for the foreseeable future, millions of people around the world have gotten used to sitting at the kitchen table just like Merguet to work on spreadsheets or take conference calls.
 But without a fast and reliable connection, slow downloads, choppy audio or video calls that keep freezing up can make life difficult for telecommuters.

-Merguet is not the only one who had to wind down data-intensive tasks.
+Merguet isn't the only one who has had to wind down data-intensive tasks.
 Even in well-off countries like Germany, internet problems are common.
-We used open-source data from M-Lab to see how fast internet connections are around the globe.
+DW used open-source data from M-Lab to compare the speed of internet connections around the globe.
 M-Lab collects data from many millions of speed tests that users perform every month.

-DW analyzed cities with more than a million inhabitants and more than 10.000 speed tests logged by M-Lab.
+DW analyzed cities with more than a million inhabitants and more than 10,000 speed tests logged by M-Lab.
 This data shows that speeds vary widely around the globe.
 North American cities have faster median download rates than cities on other continents.
 Median speed means that half of the users' speed tests showed slower connections and the other half showed faster connections.
 The median can be considered the halfway point in a data set.
-With a median download speed of 23 Mbps, Berlin gets tenth place among European cities of more than a million inhabitants.
+With a median download speed of 23 Megabits per second (Mbps), Berlin gets 10th place among European cities of more than a million inhabitants.

 In Hungary, however, this hardly ever happens.
 The country has one of the fastest and most stable broadband networks in the world.
 This is due to many different factors, explains Attila Miszori.
 He works for the operator of the Hungarian Internet Exchange BIX in Budapest, through which service providers exchange internet traffic between their networks.

+Download rates of 50 Mbps are completely sufficient, says Attila Miszori of the Budapest Internet eXchange

-However, a particularly fast network, like the one in Hungary, is not necessary for smooth work from home.
-Download rates of 50 Megabits per second (Mbps) are completely sufficient, even if a whole family is working from home at the same time, says Attila Miszori.
+However, a particularly fast network, like the one in Hungary, isn't necessary for smooth work from home.
+Download rates of 50 Mbps are completely sufficient, even if a whole family is working from home at the same time, says Miszori.
 The US Federal Communications Commission (FCC) recommends internet speeds of 25 Mbps for those who work from home and need to perform data-intensive tasks such as downloading files and video conferences at the same time.

-Yet 61 percent of all speed measurements collected by M-Lab this year were below 25 Mbps.
+Yet 61% of all speed measurements collected by M-Lab this year were below 25 Mbps.
 Take Demilade Oladugba in Lagos, Nigeria, for example.
 In a recent speed test, the 21-year-old graphic designer and web developer was able to download data at only 1.7 Mbps.
-"I am not satisfied at all", he tells DW.
-Oladugba lives in the Surulere neighborhood of Lagos, which is West Africa's economic and financial hub, the continent's most populous city.
+"I am not satisfied at all," he tells DW.
+Oladugba lives in the Surulere neighborhood of Lagos, which is West Africa's economic and financial hub and the continent's most populous city.

 "It makes my work more difficult.
 Sometimes I finish a project and want to show it to clients.
 And then files go back and forth with corrections and that takes a lot of time.
-It is quite stressful."
-Oladugba says he called his provider several times to ask why his internet speed was so slow – without getting a satisfactory answer.
+It is quite stressful," says Oladugba.
+He has called his provider several times to ask why the internet speed is so slow — without getting a satisfactory answer.
 His subscription, he says, already comes at a price that most Nigerians can't afford.
-Still, he is thinking about switching to a faster - and even more costly - connection.
+Still, he is thinking about switching to a faster — and even more costly — connection.

-Melia, who also works as a digital consultant to several African governments, questions the idea that internet speed is the main challenge for those working from home.
-"It is not a big problem today and it is especially not going to be a problem tomorrow", he says, pointing out that companies such as Alphabet (formerly Google) or SpaceX are working on balloon and low orbit satellite solutions that are designed to bring fast internet even to remote parts of the world.
+Melia, who also works as a digital consultant for several African governments, questions the idea that internet speed is the main challenge for those working from home.
+"It is not a big problem today and it is especially not going to be a problem tomorrow", he says, pointing out that companies such as Alphabet (formerly Google) or SpaceX are working on balloon and low-orbit satellite solutions that are designed to bring fast internet even to remote parts of the world.

 Melia predicts that five years from now, everybody in the world will have access to fast mobile internet.

-"Of course you can't sit and wait for that", Melia says.
+"Of course you can't sit and wait for that," says Melia.
 Investment in infrastructure is still necessary, he says.
 "Look at your feet, invest at the ground.
 But also, take a break once in a while and look at the sky and see what's coming from above.
 In this case, literally.
 You need to be ready when it all changes."

 Many experts agree that speed is not the only factor to be looked at when trying to assess how people around the world can make use of the internet.
 The Inclusive Internet Index tries to measure how easily available and affordable connections are around the world.
 It also examines a population's digital literacy and the extent of relevant content in local languages.

-Back in the Global North, unemployment rates are also set to rise as long as the COVID-19 pandemic does not subside.
-Those who have a job that they can do from home might count themselves lucky - even if it means struggling with routers, cables and frozen screens.
+Back in the north, unemployment rates are also set to rise as long as the COVID-19 pandemic doesn't subside.
+Those who have a job that they can do from home might count themselves lucky — even if it means struggling with routers, cables and frozen screens.

 Data and code behind this analysis